uthark/blog/content/post/2014-04-15-using-assertj.markdown

         </plugin>
     </plugins>
 </build>
 ```

 After this changes it is possible to generate assertions for the classes you want test:

 ``` sh
 mvn assertj:generate-assertions
 ```

-By default assertj will generate assertion classes in `target/generated-test-sources/assertj-assertions/`, it is possible to override this behaviour by passing configuration element `targetDir` to plugin.
+By default, assertj will generate assertion classes in `target/generated-test-sources/assertj-assertions/`, it is possible to override this behaviour by passing configuration element `targetDir` to plugin.

-Additonal documentation for Maven plugin can be [found here](http://joel-costigliola.github.io/assertj/assertj-assertions-generator-maven-plugin.html)
+Additional documentation for Maven plugin can be [found here](http://joel-costigliola.github.io/assertj/assertj-assertions-generator-maven-plugin.html)

 Happy hacking!